ChZPan/CT-image-DeepLearningRegression/README.md

       |____...
 ```

-### File Contents
+File Contents
 * roi.zip - contains the ground truth of each slice's defect region, measured by human experts.
 There are 65 sub-directories named with a unique 8-digit sample ID in the form of ``C000XXXX``, so each of them contains all ROI files for an individual sample.
 The ROI files are named in the form of ``XXXX-XXXX-XXXX``.
 The first 4 digits is a unique ID assigned to every single slice.
 The following 8 digits give the pixel coordinates of a circular defect region.
-For example, 1135-1011 represents a circle center of which is at (X:1011, Y:1135).
+For example, 1135-1011 represents a circle center of which is at (1011, 1135).
 * trainset.zip: contains all slice images with size 2048 x 2048 in greyscale PNG format.

-### Pre-processing
+## Pre-processing
+The pipeline for data pre-processing is as follows:
+1. Crop & resize all images using the [resizing script](src/resize_images.py) and the [preprocessing script](src/preprocess_images.py).
+2. Rotate & mirror all images using the [rotation script](src/rotate_images.py).
+3. Convert all images to array of NumPy arrays, using the [conversion script](src/image_to_array.py).

 ## Algorithms and Techniques